Kitt Peak, looking south from atop the 0.9-meter Spacewatch® telescope.

 (Photograph by Alain Maury)

 Astrometric observations with this telescope began part time in March 2001.
 The first astrometry with this telescope reported to the MPC was made on 2001 April 13-18, and extended observing runs began in 2001 September.
 On 2001 April 21, the first astrometry with this telescope to be listed in an MPEC was made of the EA 2001 HW7.
-On 2001 May 24, the first astrometric recovery of a faint (V=22.6) EA was made with the 1.8-meter Spacewatch telescope; this also appeared in an MPEC.
+On 2001 May 24, the first astrometric recovery of a faint (V=22.6) EA was made with the 1.8-meter Spacewatch® telescope; this also appeared in an MPEC.
 The object was 2001 HB, a Potentially Hazardous Asteroid (PHA), recovery of which was urgently requested by the Spaceguard Central Node.
-The first EAs discovered with the Spacewatch 1.8-m telescope were 2001 UO and 2001 UB5 on 2001 October 16 and 18, respectively.
+The first EAs discovered with the Spacewatch® 1.8-m telescope were 2001 UO and 2001 UB5 on 2001 October 16 and 18, respectively.
 The unusually faint PHA 2001 SB170 was recovered at considerable effort with the 1.8-m telescope on 2001 Oct.
 13 at V magnitude 23.3 at the urgent request of Spaceguard, resulting in the elimination of some predictions of future collisions of this object with the Earth.
+Update on 2021 Nov.
+7: R magnitude 23.7 was reached with this telescope to recover Virtual Impactor 2021 UK2.
+This corresponds to a V magnitude of 24, showing what this telescope can do when the observing conditions allow.

 Routine scheduling of 20 nights per month began on 2001 Oct.
 8, operation of the telescope by solo observers was achieved on 2001 October 16, and improvements to the efficiency of operation of the telescope are continuing.
 As of 2002 Nov.
 22, about 52,456 detections of asteroids had been made with the 1.8-m telescope, where one detection usually equals three observations of position.
 Astrometry with the 1.8-m has yielded 1,939 object designations and 958 positional measurements of 181 NEOs, including 14 NEOs discovered with the 1.8-m telescope.

-The mechanical design by Barr is optimized by finite-element analysis to provide high resonant frequencies.
+The mechanical design of the tube truss by Barr is optimized by finite-element analysis to provide high resonant frequencies.
 The mount is an altitude-azimuth type for compatibility with the mirror support cell contributed by the Multi-Mirror Telescope Observatory.
 Both axes are driven by DC servo motors directly coupled to friction rollers.
-The CCD instrument stage will also be rotated under computer control.
+The CCD instrument stage is also rotated under computer control.
 The telescope was fabricated in the University Research Instrumentation Center (URIC).

 The optical configuration is f/2.7 folded prime focus with a flat secondary that locates the focal plane in the center of the optical truss near the altitude axis.
 This shortened the telescope enough to make the dome building affordable, and the flat secondary preserves the fast f/number of the primary mirror.
 The coma corrector designed by R. A. Buchroeder is a modified Klee design of 5 spherical lens elements plus a filter transmitting longward of the B bandpass.
 The filter greatly simplifies lens design and reduces sky background while not significantly reducing the peak-pixel brightness of asteroids.
-The distortion-free, flat, unvignetted field of view is 0.8 deg in diameter and the image scale is 1.0 arcsec/24 micron pixel.
+The distortion-free, flat, unvignetted field of view is 0.8 deg in diameter and the effective corrected focal length is 4955 mm.

 |IAU Observatory Code||